CASE STUDY

 DESIGNING

-Prototyping as well as wireframing was done in Figma.
-The final product was a high-fidelity clickable desktop prototype including the homepage, meetings page, newsletter, library, and contact information page.
+The final product was a high-fidelity clickable desktop prototype including 6 completed pages: the homepage, meetings page, newsletter, library, RDD book page, and contact information page.

 PROTOTYPING